sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

     IDE from connecting to any OpenMV Cam.
 This issues exists as a won't fix bug in Windows that's been around since Windows XP.
 On Mac/Linux this same issue can occur but is much harder to run into.
-Basically what happens on Windows at least is that when the USB virtual serial port driver crashes from an OpenMV Cam becoming unresponsive it never let's OpenMV IDE's serial thread return from Kernel function call which makes OpenMV IDE's serial thread unkillable.
+Basically what happens on Windows at-least is that when the USB virtual serial port driver crashes from an OpenMV Cam becoming unresponsive it never let's OpenMV IDE's serial thread return from a Kernel function call which makes OpenMV IDE's serial thread unkillable.
 Anyway, we've done a lot of work to make sure this doesn't happen but please note that it still can.